cdent/placedock/README.md

 role.

 # Devstack

+**Note: This section is out of date while placement moves to its own repository.**

 If you want to use this setup with devstack, build a devstack (with nova and placement enabled, they are by default) and gather some